PhilT/dotfiles-old/README.md

 Make dotfiles portable.
 Make setup scripts portable (for ArchLinux).
 Try to make them repeatable.

+Has worked on Archlinux, OSX and currently running on Ubuntu on Windows.

 ## Usage

 Full installation for desired system (uses hostname to determine config to use):